nandinibasu/ift6390_final_project/README.md

 ### Data
-- Download the [Heart Disease dataset and](https://datahub.io/machine-learning/heart-statlog#data) unzip it in `data/heart`.
+- Download the [Heart Disease dataset](https://datahub.io/machine-learning/heart-statlog#data) unzip it in `data/heart-statlog`.
-- Download the [Cervical Cancer dataset](https://datahub.io/machine-learning/cervical-cancer#data) and unzip it in `data/cervical`.
+- Download the [Cervical Cancer dataset](https://datahub.io/machine-learning/cervical-cancer#data) and unzip it in `data/cervical-cancer`.

 ### Classifiers